 Policy and Planning

+In addition, GSA is currently updating its vulnerability assessment to ensure the agency's climate risk management activities are aligned with the latest climate science provided in the 2014 National Climate Assessment.
 The timing, scope, and severity of future climate change impacts are impossible to predict precisely, but we know changes we’re already seeing will have serious consequences.
 That’s why GSA is leading the way to ensure that we – and other Federal agencies – are prepared to meet this new challenge and continue to fulfill our missions.